 The Monona Fire Department added an Emergency Medical Services (EMS) division in 1978 and upgraded that division from a basic EMS level to paramedic level with advanced life support capabilities in 2013.
-Monona residents now have the highest level of emergency services available 24 hours/day, 7 days/week.
-Monona EMS responds to more than 1,000 calls per year.
+Monona residents now have the highest level of emergency services available in Dane County.
+The Monona Fire Department responded to more than 1,200 EMS calls in 2020.

-Monona Fire/EMS currently employs eight full-time firefighter/paramedics.
-They each work 24-hour shifts in teams of two, so a minimum of two certified paramedics are on-duty in Monona at all times.
+Monona Fire Department currently employs nine full-time firefighter/paramedics as well as six part-time firefighter/paramedics and 13 POC / POP (volunteer) EMS providers of all levels.
+The full-time staff work 48-hour shifts (48 hours on / 96 hours off) in teams of three, providing a minimum of two certified paramedics on-duty in Monona at all times.
 While all of our apparatus have basic EMS capabilities, we also maintain two ambulances with advanced life support capabilities.
-The primary ambulance, Medic 60, is staffed 24 hours per day, 7 days per week by two paramedics.
-The second ambulance, Medic 62, is reserved for use when staffing allows or when the primary ambulance is out for maintenance.
-Monona Fire/EMS is also a member of an advanced life support consortium.
-This means that Monona EMS is called to respond to other neighborhoods or communities if it is the closest available unit with advanced life support capabilities.
+The primary ambulance, Medic 60, is staffed 24 hours a day, 7 days a week by two paramedics.
+The second ambulance, Medic 62, is used when staffing allows, or when Medic 60 is on a call or out for maintenance.
+Monona Fire Department is also a member of an advanced life support consortium.
+This means that Monona Fire is called to respond to other neighborhoods or communities if it is the closest available unit with advanced life support capabilities.